 When it comes to changing the color of an object, there’s an easy way and a hard way to get it done.
-The hard way involves creating a selection, as discussed in the Repainting Cabinets in Photoshop and Elements tutorial.
+The hard way involves creating a selection, as discussed in the node#169 tutorial.
 An easier way is to use a blend mode instead.
 Read on!

 Blend modes let you control how color on one layer interacts with color on another.
 The Hue mode, in particular, keeps the lightness and saturation (color intensity) values of the base color (your object’s original color) and adds the hue (another word for color) of the blend color (your new paint layer).
 If you want to change the color of an object without changing how light or dark it is, you can use the Hue mode.
 However, this mode can’t introduce color that isn’t already there, so it won’t work if you’re trying to colorize a grayscale image.
 In that case, you’d need to use another mode (like Color).